AThet01/Student-Management-System/README.md

     Delete: Select a record and click DELETE.
 You will be prompted for confirmation before the system re-sequences the IDs.

 # 📁 File Structure
-File	Description
+File,Description
-hello.py	Main script containing the Tkinter GUI logic and SQL queries. mysql.connector	SQL initialization script for database setup.
+hello.py,Main script containing the Tkinter GUI logic and SQL queries. mysql.connector,SQL initialization script for database setup.